Mvk122/UOM-CompSci-Notes/visualComputing/week8/4_Edge_Detection.md

 ## Prewitt Operator
 ![[Pasted image 20230601040526.png]]
 * More complex than roberts cross edge detector but it is more robust against noise.
-* This is because it separates into an averaging filter that smooths along the rows.
+* This is because it separates into an averaging filter that smooths along the rows. (the first matrix after the = is an average matrix)
 ![[Pasted image 20230601040746.png]]
 * Also creates thicker edges than the robert's operator.